jyguyomarch/awesome-productivity/README.md

 Inspired by the [awesome](https://github.com/sindresorhus/awesome) list thing.

 ## Websites
-- [Inbox Zero](http://www.43folders.com/izero): Inbox Zero is a rigorous approach to email management aimed at keeping the inbox empty -- or almost empty -- at all times.
-Inbox Zero was developed by productivity expert Merlin Mann.
+- [Inbox Zero](http://www.43folders.com/izero) – rigorous approach to email management aimed at keeping the inbox (almost) empty at all times.
-- [Lifehacker](http://lifehacker.com/): The go-to blog for tips, tricks, and downloads for getting things done.
+- [Lifehacker](http://lifehacker.com/) – The go-to blog for tips, tricks, and downloads for getting things done.
+- [Pomodoro Technique](http://pomodorotechnique.com/) – Slice your tasks in 25 minute packages and get more done in less time.

 ## Online Courses